rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 The Template Editor’s results window should now contain a neatly formatted YAML listing of your MQTT-based entities, grouped by device, showing each one’s entity_id and its friendly_name stripped of its device name.

-Example of what the template might generate.
+Here's an example of what the template might generate.
+This is a very much condensed extraction from my list (which has around 160 entries).
 Each entity’s desired friendly_name has been stripped of its device name.

 <pre>
  HomeVisionXL Output
 switch.homevisionxl_output_sprinkler_enable: